 Cordura 500 (Clothing)

 D-Dry is the Dainese manufactured waterproof liner.
 It has similar features to Gore-Tex, with great waterproofing capabilities and it is also a breathable membrane.
 The advantage of D-Dry over Gore-Tex is the price.
 You are able to purchase D-Dry jackets for much cheaper than Gore-Tex jackets.
+Shop Dainese.

 ECE 22.05 (Helmets)

 The ECE 22.05 are the rules put in place to make sure motorcycle helmets in Europe are at an acceptable level of strength and safety.
 This covers the helmet shell, visors, chin straps and protective chin guards.
 Every helmet Infinity sell will have passed the ECE 22.05 unless otherwise stated.
+To help find the helmet right for you check out our Ultimate Motorcycle Helmet Buying Guide.

 EPS Liner (Helmets)